gabrieldep/McDonaldsTest/README.md

 This solution is composed by 3 solutions.

-### Web Api developed with Dotnet 6.0
+### Web Api
-This api have only one endpoint that communicates with a RabbitMQ server.
+This api was developed with Dotnet 6.0 and have only one endpoint.
+PostOrder.
+This endpoint receives an OrderDetails, a client identifier and a KitchenArea.
+After that, it post it in the correct queueu on RabbitMq server.
 #### Request
 `POST /thing/`